mrpappas/lab-rat/Interviews/Jeff Edmondson - Christophe Mandy Interview.md

 **Host:** Gotcha.
 So this is this mission is not just one spacecraft that's going to Mars.
 It's multiple.
 So we have two going to Mars.
 How many were built in total?

 **Kristoff Mandy (Rocket Lab) (3:25):** We did just build two.
 Okay.
 Uh which is already big enough.
 We also had some test artifacts but yeah it is two spacecraft going to Mars.
-Uh two two beautiful spacecrafts which is already hard enough on the team.
+Uh two beautiful spacecrafts which is already hard enough on the team.

 **Host (3:36):** I I don't even know how you to because you have to be precise on both.